mlanza/solomode/docs/creators-guide.md

 * The geeklist item **must** be of the `Thread` variety (a change from last year!)
 * The solo mode **must** abide the constraints posed by the category.
 These are specified in the geeklist header for the chosen category.
 * The Description for the geeklist item should include an elevator pitch and an average playing time.
+* Your registration will be reviewed.
+If you've heard no complaints by December 17, you're good to go.
+If you do, please address them promptly.

+The gap between the close of registration and Derby is only a couple weeks.
+It may be obvious, but development should precede registration.
+By the time you register, you should have something which is close to done if not done.

+## Competition Tip
+Solomode is more than design alone.
+It involves presentation and communication as well.

-A bit more on rules.
-Not only does a rulebook offer an experience, it is an experience.
-Is it daunting?
+And the rules are critical.
+Not only do they equip a player for an experience, they are themselves an experience.
+Do they look daunting?
 Hard to digest?
-Does it require hard-to-source components, necessitate a good amount of printing/assembly, or use odd paper sizes?

-This is a contest and, as such, involves more than just solo mode design.
-You have to mind how your solo mode will be received and smooth away whatever rough edges which might disincline a player from learning it.
+Are there hard-to-source components?
+Does it require time and resources to print/assemble?
+Be mindful of every potential barrier and smooth away rough edges which might disincline a player from learning it.

-Your biggest challenge is getting rules into people's heads and getting them to want to get the rules into their heads.
-Understand that would-be patrons may, after peeking in, meander over to the next shop if yours isn't warm and inviting.
+Your biggest challenge is getting rules into people's heads and getting them to want to get your rules into their heads.
+Understand that would-be patrons may, after peeking in your shop, stroll to the next if yours isn't warm and inviting.
 I'm told baking cookies helps!
+And if not that, teach videos.

+## Design Tip
+While there are no rules for creating your solo mode, please read [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."

+Some designers rather than create solo modes for existing games used them as a canvas on which to create unique, solitaire experiences.
+While this is certainly allowed I suspect more players prefer solo modes.

+## Giving Feedback
+Target playing about twice as many solo modes as you enter.
+What every creator wants is feedback.
+Schedule some time to learn and play solo modes and help your fellow competitor.

+Early rulebook feedback is valuable too, even if end up not playing the game.
+If a rulebook turns you away, it may be some help to explain why.

 ## Moderation
-To ensure a safe ride the host or a moderator will review entries and report issues.
+To address issues the host or a moderator will review entries and report issues.
+Most of the guidelines are there to help and foster participation.
+Few of them are forceful enough to disqualify.

 Mind your geekmails.
-As long as you respond and make corrections within **5 days** you have no need to worry about inadvertently being disqualified.
+As long as you respond to your registration feedback **within 5 days** you have no need to worry about inadvertently being disqualified.
 You'll get the guidance you need.

 The contest host reserves the right to fix, interpret, clarify, arbitrate, and enforce the rules as he sees fit.